 A logo is, at its core, a single graphic element that represents your entire business.
 It should be easily recognizable, speak to your credibility, and, quite frankly, not turn people off.
 A boring, confusing logo may cost you credibility and drive away sales.

-We frequently discuss how a strong branding strategy is important before you begin on projects like designing your website, creating business cards and brochures, or drafting ad campaigns.
+We frequently discuss how a strong branding strategy is important before you begin on projects like Houston website design, creating business cards and brochures, or drafting Houston online marketing campaigns.

 It may surprise you, however, just how much logos themselves can directly influence a business’s sales numbers.
-No one is going to tell you that a redesigned logo will suddenly double your sales, but there is an undeniable correlation between a company’s branding and the success of their marketing.
+No one is going to tell you that new company logo designs will suddenly double your sales, but there is an undeniable correlation between a company’s branding and the success of their marketing.

 After IHOP redesigned their logo in 2015, for instance, the company posted one of the largest sales quarters in a decade.
 Undoubtedly, the logo redesign was part of a larger marketing shift, but it demonstrates that power that branding can bring to your sales funnel.